 Before the start of their duties, external examiners are briefed by the faculty on the role and responsibilities, provided with an indication of the number of visits involved, and an overview of the university's academic regulations, to ensure that the proposed examiner will be able to fulfil their duties.

 The university holds briefing days in the spring term for external examiners who have recently been appointed.
 Invitations are issued in the autumn term.
-Separate sessions are held for postgraduate and undergraduate examiners.
 The aim of these sessions is to receive information on the role of the external examiner at DMU and provide an opportunity to discuss this further with both faculty and central university staff, as well as looking at the undergraduate and postgraduate scheme and associated regulations, the board structure and faculty operations.

-The presentations from the 2016/17 undergraduate and postgraduate briefing days are available.
+The presentation from the 2017/18 briefing days is available.